Dark Chocolate Diet Has a Connection with Lower Body Mass Index (BMI)

 Okay reality, we aren't bringing the old era back (I don't want to walk uphill 5 miles in the rain to grab milk and bake bread every morning at 4:30), but we certainly can become more active and enjoy healthier eating.

-You can have chocolate... provided that it’s a high quality organic dark chocolate.
+You can have chocolate... provided that it’s a high quality organic dark chocolate for diet.
 Being a chocolatier for Santa Barbara Chocolate I get to eat lots of our bulk organic chocolate, and I can assure you it is some of the best.
 So please read on...

 Dark chocolate has antioxidants and can offer benefits.
 Recent scientific findings have confirmed that dark chocolate helps in lowering blood pressure and fights depression but it also may help in reducing the BMI.